7 Delicious Iwaki Souvenirs You Should Search for and Buy [Fukushima Prefecture]

 But if I had to choose one, this would be it.
 Not only is the product name "Tai for you" impressive, but the shape of a whole sea bream and its incredible size make a big impact.
 And yet, the price is reasonable, making it the perfect souvenir

-By the way, this dish is made with red snapper and cod, and also contains onions.
-It looks like grilled kamaboko, but when you eat it, it has a soft and crispy texture with a subtle sweetness.
-It
+Incidentally, this dish uses sea bream and cod, and also contains onions.
+It looks like grilled fish cake, but when you eat it, it has a crispy yet soft texture and a subtle sweetness.

-'s delicious as is, but the flavor becomes even more pronounced when you warm it up a little.
+It's delicious as is, but the flavor is even better when you warm it up a little.
 You

-can lightly boil it and then pour a thick sauce like Eight Treasures Chow Mein over it, or fry it whole to make a hearty main dish.
+can also lightly boil it and top it with a stir-fry-style sauce, or deep-fry it whole to make a hearty main dish.

 In addition to the Takasen direct sales store, it can also be purchased at roadside stations such as Yotsukura Port